open-telemetry/opamp-spec/specification.md

 Status: [Development]

-This is an Agent-initiated flow that allows an agent to connect to a Server without trusting its CA. Initially the agent will connect without any form of verification, the initial AgentToServer message will indicate that the agent expects connection connection settings to be offered in the response message.
+This is an Agent-initiated flow that allows an agent to connect to a Server without the possesion of the Server's CA initially.
+Initially the agent will connect without any form of verification.
+The initial AgentToServer message will indicate using SettingsRequest that the agent expects connection settings to be offered in the response message.
 The response contains the PEM content associated with its CA certificate as part of the ServerToAgent response using the connection settings offering.

 This trust flow is used to address the distribution of a CA where self-signed CAs are common.
 This is mainly found in developer, testing, or other internal